 The best travel time for Hamburg

 Hamburg is worth a visit at any time of the year.
 As in the rest of the country, the warmest months are June – August.
-Christmas time is also prevalent for visiting the city, while November – March are known for rain and fog.
+Christmas time is also prevalent for visiting the city, while November – March is known for rain and fog.
 However, it can also be advantageous to come outside of the main travel times to share the attractions in Hamburg with as few other travelers as possible.

 How to get to Hamburg